All business licenses expire on April 30th of each year. Business License Renewal Forms are typically mailed to business owners during April.

-The City did not adjust our fee schedule for the 2022 license year.
-However, it is possible that your business could change rate classes and pay at a higher or lower rate class than the previous year.
+The City did not adjust our fee schedule for the 2025 license year.
+However, your business could change rate classes and pay at a higher or lower rate class than the previous year.

-If you have any additional questions, please do not hesitate to contact the Revenue Collections Department by phone, 843-724-3711, or email, businesslicense@charleston-sc.gov
+If you have any additional questions, please do not hesitate to contact the Revenue Collections Department by phone, at 843-724-3711, or email, at businesslicense@charleston-sc.gov.

-Timely Filing of Business License Renewal Form & Fees
+Timely Filing of Business License Renewal Forms & Fees

 All business licenses expire on April 30th of each year.
 Typically, Business License Renewal Forms are mailed to business owners during April.